-Have you noticed that your teeth are not as white as they used to be?
-Do they stay that same shade of yellow even though you brush them thoroughly?
-It's natural to be conscious of your smile, but yellow teeth aren't necessarily a sign of poor oral health.
+Do you have yellow teeth?
+Are you wondering what causes yellow teeth, even though you have impeccable hygiene?
+It's natural to be conscious of your smile, but yellow or off-white teeth aren't necessarily a sign of poor oral health.

 There are many factors that contribute to tooth color.
 Some are within your control, but others are not.

-Keep reading to find out what causes teeth to yellow and how to get them white again.
-With so many different solutions to try – both natural and chemical – we hope you find one that works for you so you can get back to smiling with confidence.
+So find out what causes teeth to yellow, and how to turn your yellow teeth to white again.
+With so many different solutions to try, both natural and chemical dentistry procedures, we hope you find one that works for you so you can get back to smiling with confidence.

 Table of contents

 Many of the ideas people have about yellow and white teeth are not necessarily true.
 The same goes for teeth whitening myths.
 Have a look at the following teeth yellowing myths and see if any pertain to you:

 Myth 1: Teeth are naturally bright white

 A few lucky people may be blessed with pearly white teeth, but most people's teeth are naturally a couple of shades darker.
 In fact, really bright white teeth can actually look quite unnatural.
 Natural teeth are usually tinged with yellow or grey.